osmosis-labs/osmojs/packages/osmojs/README.md

 Code built with the help of these related projects:

+* [@cosmwasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) for generated CosmWasm contract Typescript classes
 * [@osmonauts/telescope](https://github.com/osmosis-labs/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.
 * [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) A wallet connector for the Cosmos ⚛️

 ## Disclaimer

-AS DESCRIBED IN THE OSMOJS LICENSES, THE SOFTWARE IS PROVIDED “AS IS”, AT YOUR OWN RISK, AND WITHOUT WARRANTIES OF ANY KIND.
+AS DESCRIBED IN THE LICENSES, THE SOFTWARE IS PROVIDED “AS IS”, AT YOUR OWN RISK, AND WITHOUT WARRANTIES OF ANY KIND.

-No developer or entity involved in creating OsmoJS will be liable for any claims or damages whatsoever associated with your use, inability to use, or your interaction with other users of the OsmoJS code, including any direct, indirect, incidental, special, exemplary, punitive or consequential damages, or loss of profits, cryptocurrencies, tokens, or anything else of value.
+No developer or entity involved in creating this software will be liable for any claims or damages whatsoever associated with your use, inability to use, or your interaction with other users of the code, including any direct, indirect, incidental, special, exemplary, punitive or consequential damages, or loss of profits, cryptocurrencies, tokens, or anything else of value.